By Peter Becker

 • Two candidates for Magesterial District Judge introduced themselves at the meeting.
 They are seeking the post now held by retiring Judge Jay Rose.
 The candidates are Shannon Muir, an attorney practicing in Milford, and Mark Moulton, an attorney whose practice is in Lords Valley.

 • Sewage fees were raised slightly to compensate for travel costs by Township Sewage Enforcement Officer Glenn Martin.
 The increase also makes the fees comparable to other townships where he works.

-• Administrator Jo-Ann Rose is working on a grant from the state to help pay for their recycling program.
+Page 2 of 2 - • Administrator Jo-Ann Rose is working on a grant from the state to help pay for their recycling program.
 She said that PA Department of Environmental Protection (DE) personnel were very helpful, but a waste collection ordinance would be required.
 She said that DEP would require that the Township prohibit burning of paper, such as in burning barrels, if the Township accepts paper for recycling.

 Chairman Tom Simon advised showing DEP the burning ordinance that is already in place, adding that the DEP requirement is rather restrictive.
 Roland Edwards, Code Enforcement Officer, added that it would be tough to enforce.
 "You'd be running around after every puff of smoke," Edwards said.

 The Township could be reimbursed 90 percent of their recycling costs with this grant.
 Recycling costs Palmyra about $3,500, Rose said.
 They can't apply for the grant until April.

 • A quote of $275 was obtained to paint the crosswalk on Route 6 at Gresham's Landing.
 By the agreement, the Township would have the work done but Gresham's would reimburse the Township.
 Painting the faded crosswalk, rather than using thermo-plastic was favored, because the latter can become slippery when wet.